Eden-Advisory/nsf-ndf-ntx-innovation-lab-proposal/README.md

 - **Year 3-5**: Expansion and sustainability, $10 million.
 Funds will be managed through a Base L2 safe wallet and disbursed via Coinbase in USDC to ensure transparency and accountability.

-### Budget Breakdown TBD
+### Budget Breakdown - 1m USD Framing
-- IT / R&D
+- IT / R&D / Product Development & Management [50%]: 5 deep specialist staff covering - end-end architect, master principal security architect, golang (web-service technical lead), rust (hardware/firmware lead
-- Marketing / PR
+- Marketing / PR [5%] 1-2 staff focused on community management, social media, and demand generation
-- Business Development
+- Business Development [5%]: 1 sales lead to target all of north texas SMB for technical assistance and mature commercial relationship and business model sustainability for public & private sector
-- Legal / Tax
+- Legal / Tax [10%]: Retained tax attorney for matrix scoped of operation
-- Education / Community Support
+- Education / Community Support [30%]: 3 program management based staff dedicated to workshop execution for Web3 accredidation, AI-driven productivity with quality assurance focus, Cyber security focused on device management and key management

 ## Evaluation and Sustainability
 The project will implement a comprehensive evaluation framework to assess the impact on economic activity, job creation, and community health improvements.
 Sustainability will be ensured through local partnerships and integration of project outputs into regional planning efforts.